Piket95/games-event-data-api/README.md

 # Games Event Data Feed API

-This is a Node.js API that fetches event data from Honkai: Star Rail and stores it in a PostgreSQL database.
+This is a Python Flask API that fetches event data from Wuthering Waves and stores it in a SQLite database.

 ## Setup